te2dy/marianne/readme.txt

 == Changelog ==

+=== 1.2.13 – March 15th, 2021 ===
+- Fixed: menu accessibility on Chrome.
+- Updated: sticky post style in the loop.

 === 1.2.12 – March 14th, 2021 ===
 - Fixed: thumbnails in portrait format were too small.
 - Fixed: links didn't have the same style on hover and focus.